Samuel-Dainton/Heritage-Housing-Issues-P5/README.md

+# Heritage Housing Issues
+* A data analytics project to clean and engineer data for an ML Model that predicts the value of a house in Ames, Iowa and to help visualise the most important features considered when predicting that value.

 ## Business Requirements
 You are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximizing the sales price for the inherited properties.